Shourya70073/Shourya_Srivastava_20BCE10830_TEDx_Chapter_Web_and-_App_Team/README.md

 ## To build an APK , follow these steps:-

-1.Download Dart and Flutter, and set their path variable.
+1. Download Dart and Flutter, and set their path variable.

-2.Open the project folder, and then open the terminal.
+2. Open the project folder, and then open the terminal.

-3.Execute the command "flutter pub get" to fetch the dependencies of the project.
+3. Execute the command "*flutter pub get*" to fetch the dependencies of the project.

-4.After executing the command "flutter pub get", execute "flutter build apk" to build the APK.
+4. After executing the command "*flutter pub get*", execute "*flutter build apk*" to build the APK.

-5.The APK will now be ready for use.
+5. The APK will now be ready for use.

 ## Here are the steps to run an app on an Android emulator:-